mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 ## Philadelphia: Building a Mobile App for Transit Riders

-The City of Philadelphia is well known for its embrace of open data and its close ties to its local technology community,<sup>11</sup> but it was the transit authority in Philadelphia that led the city’s first open data effort.
+The City of Philadelphia is well known for its embrace of open data and its close ties to its local technology community,<sup>11</sup> but it was the transit authority in Philadelphia that led the city's first open data effort.

 In 2011, the Southeastern Pennsylvania Regional Transportation Authority (SEPTA) began to experiment with the release of open data sets to the local technology community.
 Early in that year, SEPTA provided limited access to transit data to participants in a hackathon organized by a small fellowship team working with city government from Code for America.
 Later that year, at an event specifically focused on transit problems, SEPTA shared a wider array of data to a larger audience from the local technology community.<sup>12</sup>